JasonShin/sqlx-ts/book/docs/type-generation/select.md

 # SELECT statements

-To read more about how sqlx-ts translates query parameters, [visit this page](/type-generation#capabilities)
+To read more about how SQLX-TS translates query parameters, [visit this page](/type-generation#capabilities)

 ## Binary operations